applied-systems-biology/jipipe-website/content/documentation/create-pipelines/expressions.md

 | Variable exists (x EXISTS)       | Works (Converted to string) | Works (Converted to string) | OK                                               | Error                         | Error                                                   |
 | Variable resolve ($ x)           | Works (Converted to string) | Works (Converted to string) | OK                                               | Error                         | Error                                                   |
 | Get item in array or map (x @ y) | Error                       | Error                       | Error                                            | OK                            | OK                                                      |

+Note that statements are compatible to any type, as they are structural parameters.